Coronavirus (COVID-19) update

 - We continue to admit new residents, with a pre-screening process to ensure they do not put any of our current residents at risk

-- Any resident returning (or entering) an RFBI Village from hospital is to self-isolate in their room for 14 days
+- Any resident returning (or entering) an RFBI Village will be risk assessed to determine if they are required to self-isolate for 14 days

 - Twice daily temperature checking of all residents